 If you’re not using helm to deploy cert-manager and instead using the provided regular YAML manifests, this example

-PodMonitor should be all you need to start ingesting cert-manager metrics.
+PodMonitor and deployment patch should be all you need to start ingesting cert-manager metrics.

 apiVersion: monitoring.coreos.com/v1 kind: PodMonitor metadata: name: cert-manager namespace: cert-manager labels: app: cert-manager app.kubernetes.io/name: cert-manager app.kubernetes.io/instance: cert-manager app.kubernetes.io/component: "controller" spec: jobLabel: app.kubernetes.io/name selector: matchLabels: app: cert-manager app.kubernetes.io/name: cert-manager app.kubernetes.io/instance: cert-manager app.kubernetes.io/component: "controller" podMetricsEndpoints: - port: http honorLabels: true